Socialz: Multi-Feature Social Fuzz Testing: Characterisation of User Behaviour (Stage 1/3)

-As the starting point for this project, we populate our GitLab server with real-world data from GitHub.
-We use GitHub as our data source because it offers the largest repository of information with the kind of data that our platform needs and because it has a large community of over 100 million developers~\cite{dohmke2023million}, as well as comprehensive documentation that makes it easy to get started, troubleshoot issues, and find help.
-There are also several Git server alternatives, such as Gitea and Gogs\footnote{\url{https://gitea.io}, \url{https://gogs.io}.
-Retrieved 25 January 2023.}, that can be self-hosted and have similar features (but not the server performance metrics that GitLab offers), making it easy to transfer solutions from GitHub to them in terms of data.
-Additionally, projects exist that provide access to user interaction data that is similar to that found in online social networks (OSNs).
+The next point is as critical as the existence of a server that we can test: projects exist that provide access to user interaction data that is similar to that found in online social networks (OSNs).
 These interactions include creating and annotating content, creating networks (e.g. starring a repository, linking comments), as well as ``malicious'' interactions (e.g. intentionally or unintentionally submitting bugs, spamming, or violating privacy).
-One such project that provide datas on interactions is GH~Archive\footnote{\url{https://www.gharchive.org}.
-Retrieved 25 January 2023.}.
+One such project that provides data on interactions is GH~Archive\footnote{\url{https://www.gharchive.org}.}.
 It is a public dataset available on Google Big Query that has been recording the public GitHub timeline since 2011, and it makes this data easily accessible through SQL-like queries of JSON-encoded events as reported by the GitHub API.

-To narrow down the immense amount of data available in GH~Archive\footnote{As of December 2022, the GH~Archive data stored on Google BigQuery totals more than 17.23 terabytes.}, we choose a sub-community within GitHub, and after considering various sub-communities based on their size, we find that COBOL's is small enough to enable us to conduct a thorough analysis of the data.
+To narrow down the immense amount of data available in GH~Archive\footnote{As of June 2023, the GH~Archive data stored on Google BigQuery totals more than 19.64 terabytes.}, we choose a sub-community within GitHub, and after considering various sub-communities based on their size, we find that COBOL's is small enough to enable us to conduct a thorough analysis of the data.
 This is an intentional choice, because we target a ``complete'' subset of the data, i.e. not a random sample of nodes or edges from GH~Archive that are not interconnected.
 We model the data as a graph, with users and repositories as nodes and GitHub events as edges.
 In this model, repositories can be thought of as groups on an online social network (OSN) where users share and contribute content.